Teamsters 117 Contract

 - The agreement reached at the State bargaining table concerning health care benefits shall be applicable to bargaining unit employees.

-- For the 2017-2019 biennium, the Employer will contribute an amount equal to eighty-five percent (85%) of the total weighted average of the projected health care premium for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board (PEBB).
-The projected health care premium is the weighted average across all plans, across all tiers.
+- For the 2019-2021 biennium, the Employer will contribute an amount equal to eighty-five percent (85%) of the total weighted average of the projected medical premium for each bargaining unit employee eligible for insurance each month, as determined by the Public Employees Benefits Board (PEBB).
+The projected medical premium is the weighted average across all plans, across all tiers.

 - In ways to support value-based benefits designs; and

 - To comply with or manage the impacts of federal mandates.Value-based benefits designs will:

 - Be designed to achieve higher quality, lower aggregate health care services cost (as opposed to plan costs);